roy-ganz/toql/guide/src/3-api/2-load.md

 All loading functions take a [Toql query](../5-query-language/1-introduction.md) and will translate it into SQL SELECT statement(s).
 The resulting rows will be deserialized and returned.

-If your Toql structs contain a `Vec` of other structs, the load functions will issue multiple SELECT statements and merge the results.
+If your Toql structs contain a `Vec` of other structs, the load functions issue multiple SELECT statements and merge the results.

 If you expect exactly one result, use `load_one`.